THE INFLUENCE FAMILY INSTABILITY AND DYSFUNCTION HAVE UPON SOCIAL DISINTEGRATION, POLITICAL INSTABILITY, AND AUTHORITARIANISM

 Among the most profound advantages of marriage is basic economic security for children, and one of the most predictable consequences of divorce and single parenting is poverty.
 Marital status is more closely associated with avoiding child poverty than any other factor.
 One study reported that more than half of the increase in child poverty in the United States between 1980 and 1988 "can be accounted for by changes in family structure during the 1980s."56 In addition, "[cihanging family structure also accounted for 48 percent of the increase during the 1980s in deep poverty, and 59 percent of the rise in relative poverty among U.S. children."57 Many studies have shown that children in single-parent families are many times more likely to be living in poverty than children living with both a mother and a father."
 William Galston, who served as a domestic policy advisor to President Clinton, agreed that "[ilt is no exaggeration to say that a stable, two-parent family is an American child's best protection against poverty."59 Thus, "[a]s a matter of public policy, if not of morality, it pays for society to approve of marriage as the best setting for children."'
 Statistics show that "[tihe one-parent family is six times more likely to be poor than the two-parent family,"' and there is a well-documented trend of the "feminization of poverty" that results from divorce.62 Adults as well as children suffer from family disintegration, and state welfare costs soar.

-High-risk Behavior
+High-risk Behaviors

 Separation of children from their father is "the most harmful demographic trend of this generation ... [and fatherlessness] is the engine driving our most urgent social problems, from crime to adolescent pregnancy to child sexual abuse to domestic violence against women."63 Children raised in single-parent families exhibit higher teen childbirth rates. ' Additionally, "a significant number of teenage drug users are raised in single-parent homes."'
 Even after "controlling for [such] factors as low income, children growing up in [single-parent] households are at a greater risk for experiencing a variety of behavioral and educational problems, including... smoking, drinking, early and frequent sexual experience... and, in the more extreme cases, drugs, suicide, vandalism, violence, and criminal acts